Your source for New Mexico cannabis

 The program would allow the state to register qualified individuals to grow, possess, and use marijuana and marijuana-infused products in limited quantities.
 In order to qualify to purchase medical marijuana, a person had to be diagnosed with a disease debilitating to the degree it significantly impacts quality of life, is terminal, or both.
 Originally starting with only seven approved conditions, the state now recognizes 21.

-Medical patients may possess as much as eight ounces of marijuana at any time.
+Medical cardholders may possess as much as eight ounces of marijuana at any time.
 In any 90-day period, however, a dispensary location can only dispense 230 units of marijuana.

 What is a Unit of Marijuana in New Mexico?